Hubble Servicing Missions

 SPS

 The Single Person Spacecraft (SPS) is an example of our ongoing investment in R&D. The SPS provides a unique alternative to the concept of a spacesuit.
-When extra-vehicular activity (EVA) in space has required an astronaut with spacesuit there are inherent challenges.
-The SPS has advantages for both the astronaut and the overall activities that need to be accomplished.
+Extra-vehicular activity (EVA) with spacesuits poses inherent challenges.
+The SPS has advantages for both the astronaut and the tasks that need to be accomplished.

 DETAILS